Cruising the Chilean Fjords

 After a week of sensory overload cruising the Chilean coast and navigating the channels and fjords, we arrived in Punta Arenas.

-It has been interesting to experience the scenery due to the rapidly changing weather throughout the week, as you feel Summer fast escaping us as we continue south.
+It has been interesting to experience the scenery due to the rapidly changing weather throughout the week.
+You feel Summer fast escaping us as we continue south.

 We took the opportunity to explore the city as we skipped the last stop due to visa delays; as we were docked close to the town, it was easy to wander off.